nikantonelli/PortfolioItemTimeLine/README.md

 The dependencies are those that exist between the portfolio items.
 The user story dependencies are not rolled up in this app right now.
 However, you can get to them via the datapanel just mentioned.

-The dependency lines can be shown for just the lowest level item (usually Features) or you can ask for all of them by an option in the app settings.
+The dependency lines can be shown for just the lowest level item (usually Features) or you can ask for all of them.
 If you ask for all of them, then the higher level portfolio item dependencies are shown by dashed lines.
 The dashes get bigger the higher up the portfolio hierarchy the items are.
-Feature dependencies remain as solid lines.
+Lowest level item dependencies remain as solid lines.

+## Milestones

+Select either Global Milestones (those with no project associations) in brown or Project Milestones in green.
+Dateline is in black.

 ## Scheduling Errors